Paper Craft Techniques – Paper Tearing

 Small bowl of water

-or Tear Guide Rulers
+Tear Guide Rulers

-Below are the four Paper Craft Techniques – Paper Tearing that I use most to tear my TGF images.
+Below are the four Paper Craft Techniques – Paper Tearing that I use most to tear paper printed with TGF images.
 If you follow my Mixed Media and Junk Journal adventures, you know that I prefer to tear my images rather than cut them.
 I have eye-hand coordination issues with scissors.
 TEE HEE!
 I love the soft edges that tearing produces along with the aged, rustic look that enhances my artwork.
 I will sprinkle tips and tricks throughout.
 Here we go:

 Simple Torn Edge Paper